borissedlak/borissedlak.github.io/content/authors/admin/_index.md

 ## About Me

-Hey everyone, I'm Boris Sedlak, currently a Postdoc in the Distributed Systems Group at TU Wien, Austria, where I also received my Ph.D. and M.Sc. in Software Engineering & Internet Computing.
+Hey everyone, I'm Boris, currently a Postdoc in the Distributed Intelligence and Systems Lab (DISL) at UPF, Barcelona.
+Prior to that, I received my Ph.D. and M.Sc. at the TU Wien, Austria.
 Before getting into science, I worked for four years as a software engineer which also gave me a wider perspective.
 During my studies, I focused on orchestration mechanisms for Edge computing environments, or even bigger, the Computing Continuum, but always with a focus on QoS and scalability.